lunnysteve/Klipper-Camera-Settings/README.md

-# Voron Camera Settings Plugin
+# Klipper Camera Settings Plugin

 A simple plugin to control V4L2 camera settings (like focus, exposure, brightness) directly from the detailed Fluidd/Mainsail web interface.